 What Happens when you Terminate a Relationship with a Covert Narcissist?

 Here a narcissist’s true identity will be revealed, and their target has their suspicions confirmed – they are dealing with a master manipulator who couldn’t care less about them.
 Guilt-tripping tactics are used with gay abandon and suddenly the narcissist’s victim is no longer the most amazing person in the world, they are the worst person in the world.
-They’ll say, “You were all I had in the world, now I have no-one” – even though they might have met only a few weeks ago.
+They’ll say, “You were all I had in the world, now I have no-one” – even though you first met only a few weeks ago.
 They’ll tell you how devastated they are and will shout and scream, over and over “What did I do?”, dramatically on the street, or in front of neighbours or work colleagues.

 But they are not bullshitting this time, they truly are devastated – they don’t want to be alone, because they can’t be alone.
 They engage in some self-bashing in an attempt to get their target to feel sorry for them but will quickly revert to blaming the other person for misleading and not being open or honest (which is really a projection of their own behaviour).
 They will ignore the target’s personal boundaries and bombard them with more ‘poor me’ talk, accusations, blaming or whatever works to get their target back in place.
 They will make this already exhausted person feel responsible for ruining their life and abandoning them.